Joseph T. Robinson: Career

 In 1894 Robinson was elected to the Arkansas Legislature and served one term.
 He was elected to the United States House of Representatives in 1902 from the Sixth District of Arkansas, and was re-elected to four subsequent terms, serving until 1913.

 Robinson was a presidential elector in 1900.

 In 1912, Robinson was elected governor of Arkansas.
 He resigned his U.S. House seat on January 14, 1913, and took office as governor on January 16.
 However, U.S. Senator Jefferson Davis had died on January 3, after the legislature had re-elected him to a new term beginning March 4, 1913; his seat was now open.
 On January 27, 1913, only 12 days after Robinson took office as governor, the legislature elected him to the U.S. Senate to replace Davis.

 Robinson became the last U.S. Senator elected by a state legislature rather than by direct popular vote.
 The Seventeenth Amendment, which required direct election, took effect on April 8, 1913.
 All the other senators elected to terms starting in 1913 had been elected earlier; Senator James H. Brady of Idaho was elected to fill a vacancy on January 24; he was next to last.

 Robinson resigned as governor on March 8, 1913.
 Although he served as governor for only 55 days, he worked to provide funds to complete the new state capitol building, create a labor statistics board, adopt an official state flag, and create the Arkansas State Highway Commission.

+A self-described liberal, Robinson was a supporter of progressive legislation during his lifetime, as demonstrated in a 1911 speech when he voiced his support for measures such as an eight-hour workday and pensions for old disabled workers.